Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 ### Sending us your module code
 To send us your finished module for testing and approval, simply submit a pull request and leave a comment if you have additional notes.

-## Updating a module on the git
+## Updating a module on the repo
-If you've spotted a bug in a module or have a performance improvement you wish to make, create a fork of the git similar to the process outlined in the section above and make your changes.
+If you've spotted a bug in a module or have a performance improvement you wish to make, create a branch of the repo similar to the process outlined in the section above and make your changes.
 Once you have edited the module files, create a pull request and leave a detailed note on why you have made your changes.